dbactual/thomaspaine/content/pages/resources/how-paine-transformed-locke-by-fayette-arnold.md

 ---
-Title: How Paine Transformed Locke by Fayette Arnold
+title: How Paine Transformed Locke by Fayette Arnold
 ---
    HOW THOMAS PAINE INVALIDATED THE PRE-ENLIGHTENMENT WORLD VIEW BY TRANSFORMING THE PRINCIPLES OF JOHN LOCKE